ebelious/Self-Hosted/SOC-Stack.md

 ## Instructions to install a SOC Stack
 This is a write up for installing the all-in-one SOC stack using free and open source tools which is greatly improved by integrating the tools with a project by  [socfortress](https://github.com/socfortress/CoPilot).
-This integreates a lot of the opensource tools we all love to use and allows you to utilizsze the benefits of each in a single pane of glass.
+This integrates a lot of the opensource tools we all love to use and allows you to utilize the benefits of each in a single pane of glass.

 ** Note: This may be best used as a lab enviroment and not production